Finance Quick Start Guide for Therapists

 If your loan balance is less than your annual income, chances are you won't benefit much under an IDR plan.
 In that case you'll probably want to pay off the debt relatively quickly to minimize interest charges.
 Refinancing your debt through a private lender may be a way to lower your interest rate - sometimes dramatically.

-Check out my post on the Top Ten Student Loan Tips for Therapists for more information.
+Check out my Student Loans Resource Page for more information.

 Investing is one of those things that seems very complicated at first glance, but it doesn't need to be.
 If you want to dive into the details, you can do so on the Investing page of my comprehensive guide.